programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 As a best practice, you should note which package versions you use when creating your code and install those versions with `renv::install` as illustrated above with the `quanteda.textmodels`​ package.

-To install the rest of the necessary packages in R, run the following code:
+To install the rest of the necessary packages in R, you can use 'renv' or use the standard installer.
+If the package version installed using `install.packages` causes an error, you should use `renv::install()` to install that particular package.:

 ```
-install.packages(c("tidyverse", "quanteda", "quanteda.textmodels", "quanteda.textplots", "stringi"))
+install.packages(c("tidyverse", "quanteda", "quanteda.textmodels", "quanteda.textplots"))

 ```

 >Note that if the code you run for this lesson runs into bugs, you should double check the package versions and install specific versions.
-We developed the code using the following versions of the necessary libraries:
+We developed the code using the following versions of the necessary libraries, whhich you could install with `renv`:
 >- `tidyverse 2.0.0` (containing necessary packages `ggplot2`, `purrr`, `dplyr`, as well as `lubridate 1.9.3`)
 >- `quanteda 3.3.1`
 >- `quanteda.texmodels 0.9.6`
 >- `quanteda.textplots 0.94.3`
->- `stringi 1.8.3`

 To load the packages necessary for data cleaning and wrangling into your R coding environment, run the following code:

 ```
-library(tidyverse); library(lubridate); library(ggplot2); library(purrr); library(stringi); library(stringr)
+library(tidyverse); library(lubridate); library(ggplot2); library(purrr); library(stringr)

 ```